Sleep

 Health benefits of sleep

-Lauren Davenport, Senior Physiologist at AXA Health explains why we need sleep, what can happen long term when we don’t get enough and what simple steps we can take in order to get a better night’s sleep.
+Lauren Davenport, senior physiologist, explains why we need sleep, what can happen long term when we don’t get enough and what simple steps we can take in order to get a better night’s sleep.

 How did you sleep last night?